-Now suppose that Z_i is continuous, such as the mean temperature in that country.
-We might want to include this if geographic factors might influence the kinds of political institutions and average incomes (through health issues like malaria).
-If we write the regression adding this Z_i it looks the same as the binary Z_i :
+- Now suppose that Z_i is continuous, such as the mean temperature in that country. - We might want to include this if geographic factors might influence the kinds of political institutions and average incomes (through health issues like malaria). - Old model: